spicyjpeg/ps1-bare-metal/README.md

 - `src/libc` contains a minimal implementation of the C standard library, which should be enough for most purposes.
 Some functions have been replaced with optimized assembly implementations.
-- `src/ps1` contains a basic support library for the hardware, currently consisting mostly of definitions for hardware registers and GPU commands.
+- `src/ps1` contains a basic support library for the hardware, consisting mostly of definitions for hardware registers and GPU commands.
 - `src/vendor` is for third-party libraries (currently only the printf library).

-Take a look at `CMakeLists.txt` to see how to add new executables to the build system (I promise it won't be as scary as you imagine).
+If you create a new folder and want its contents to be built, remember to add it to `CMakeLists.txt` (you may use the existing entries as a reference) and rerun both the CMake configure and build commands afterwards.

 ## Background